daniellehandel/Econometric-Pedagogy-on-the-Cloud/README.md

 The following instructions document a step-by-step guide to setting up a virtual “Econometrics Lab” hosted in the cloud.
 Ultimately, students will be able to connect to an environment to preform live coding on [Jupyter notebooks](https://jupyter.org/) with [Python](https://www.python.org/psf/)), [R](https://www.r-project.org/foundation/), and [Stata](https://www.stata.com/) kernels.

-Optionally, this guide concludes with a method of integrating GitHub as to expidite the process of adding users for instructors.
+Optionally, this guide concludes with a method of integrating GitHub so that students may sign in with their GitHub accounts.
 This method is for those with an advanced uderstanding of the command line.

 The guide below corresponds to workflow 3 outlined in “Econometric Pedagogy and Cloud Computing: Training the Next Generation of Economists and Data Scientists,” though the instructions may be modified to suit different teaching styles and classroom needs.